intellectivelab/docs.intellectivelab.com/_docs/unity-react/features/folder-management/create-folder.md

   ![New Folder View](./create-folder/images/react-ui-image3.png)

 - Provide a value for `Name` field and click `Create` button.
-After the action is successfully completed, selected folder in the tree view component will be refreshed to display changes.
+After the action is successfully completed, selected folder in Folders View component will be refreshed to display changes.

 # Configuration